-It will mean that no sales of or marketing to potential buyers outside of the UK takes places before the marketing of the properties begins, which can often be before they are completed.
+It will mean that no sales or marketing to potential buyers outside of the UK takes places before the the properties are completed.

 City Hall is emphasising that the Mayor’s “first dibs” voluntary approach goes beyond that of his predecessor Boris Johnson, which covered only marketing, not sales, and said only that this should begin before or at the same time as to possible overseas buyers, without setting any exact timescale.

 The £350,000 upper limit on the price of the new homes covered by the deal limits its effects to the lower end of the private housing sales range, though the figure broadly corresponds to that of properties within the price scope of some households eligible for “affordable” housing of the low cost home ownership variety, defined as having incomes up to a maximum of £90,000 a year.